Human rights in Asia: Southeast Asia

 In Singapore, certain fundamental freedoms are still restricted such as the freedom of assembly.
 Meetings of any kind are still heavily regulated, requiring a police permit for gatherings of 1 individual or more.
 Public gatherings for any cause are further restricted by the Singapore government, with many events in recent history being shut down under the pretense of the 'Public Order Act'.
 Singapore also regularly rejects applications for police permits to gather for assemblies "directed towards a political end".
 Singapore has retained and employed the death penalty numerous time throughout history, especially in drug related criminal cases.
 Executions often take place relatively quickly after conviction and almost never have any transparency.
-Singapore's LGBTQ community has seen heavy restrictions throughout history, such as the long-standing policy of criminalizing same-sex relations – a policy that remains in place today.
+Singapore's LGBTQ community has seen heavy restrictions throughout history, such as the long-standing policy of criminalizing same-sex relations – a policy that remained in place until 2022.

 Indonesia has a long history of committing numerous human rights infractions that have gone unpunished.
-Numerous members of the Indonesian security forces have been found responsible for human rights violations including rape, beatings, unlawful detention, etc. but have not be brought to justice.
+Numerous members of the Indonesian security forces have been found responsible for human rights violations including rape, beatings, unlawful detention, etc. but have not been brought to justice.
 Indonesia's media, while officially deemed 'free press', suffers from intimidation tactics employed by powerful government or business figures.
 Numerous journalists have been jailed under supposed violations of various criminal and civil defamation laws.
 Religious freedom has been an issue of Indonesia for numerous years, despite its constitution dictating complete religious freedom/tolerance.
 Legal restrictions upon any religion except the 6 sanctioned state religions have existed in Indonesia for decades and are not expected to be lifted any time soon.
 Labor laws in Indonesia continue to be harsh, with hundreds of thousands of girls in Indonesia being subjected to involuntary labor.
 These children are often prohibited from leaving their places of employment and are often abused physically, psychologically, and sexually.
 The Human Rights Watch in early May 2020 urged the Indonesian government to immediately release at least 70 Papuan and Moluccan activists.
 They were arrested during a peaceful protest against the government.
 HRW also requested the government to ensure freedom of expression in the eastern province of Indonesia in line with the 2018 court ruling.